OWASP/wstg/document/4-Web_Application_Security_Testing/06-Session_Management_Testing/03-Testing_for_Session_Fixation.md

 ## Summary

 When an application does not renew its session cookie(s) after a successful user authentication, it could be possible to find a session fixation vulnerability and force a user to utilize a cookie known by the attacker.
-In that case, an attacker could steal the user session (session hijacking).

 Session fixation vulnerabilities occur when: